rpeloff/WSL-dotfiles/README.md

 yadm clone https://github.com/rpeloff/WSL-dotfiles.git
 ```

 You will be prompted to execute a bootstrap program.
-This is recommended if you use tmux.

-Skip the bootstrap program if you do not use any of the following:
+This is recommended if you use any of the following:

+- Powerlevel10k theme for Oh My Zsh
 - tmux
 - pyenv
-- virtualenvwrapper (TODO)

 The bootstrap program can be executed at a later stage with `yadm bootstrap`.